LauraAsh/CityArms/README.md

 * Secondary: #54595F - This is a dark charcoal grey, which compliments the dark mauve.
 This will be utilized for text headings and also icons in some cases.

 ###Bugs
 * Nav bar menu not clickable for the toggle icon on smaller screens.
+This ended up a result of having the incorrect scripts in the header.
+These were replace and moved to their correct position before the closing body tag, and the toggle icon worked perfectly on mobile devices!
 * Icons were disappearing on smaller screeens.
 This was solved by changing to max height for sections rather than specifying a fixed height.